-- 6.59 The use of High Speed Auto Reclose (HSAR allows the restoration of transmission circuits that were tripped following a fault within timescales that are quicker than that associated with DAR.
+- 6.59 The use of High Speed Auto Reclose (HSAR) allows the restoration of transmission circuits that were tripped following a fault within timescales that are quicker than that associated with DAR.
 This will result in pre-fault conditions being re-established before a Power Park Module responds to the initial voltage step change associated with the tripping of the faulted circuit.
-In other terms, Power Park Modules are less likely to be required to respond to a sequence of voltage step changes that take place within few seconds from each other. - 6.60 HSAR is frequently used by other European Transmission System Operators.
+In other terms, Power Park Modules are less likely to be required to respond to a sequence of voltage step changes that take place within a few seconds from each other. - 6.60 HSAR is frequently used by other European Transmission System Operators.
 However, only one transmission circuit on the National Electricity Transmission System, in Scotland, is equipped with HSAR. - 6.61 The cost of replacing DAR by HSAR comprises two main components.
 These are: - 6.61.1 Switchgear control scheme.
 This value is estimated to be £500k/scheme5.
 The number of schemes required to cover each circuit depends on the level of redundancy required to ensure reliable operation of protection schemes. - 6.61.2 The potential cost of replacing some of the old technology switchgear, e.g. air blast circuit breakers, by modern switchgear that is capable of meeting the new duty.
-The cost of replacing one circuit breaker (275-400kV) ranges from £1.1M-£4.0M6. - 6.62 The overall cost of replacing DAR by HSAR on one circuit depends is a function of: - 6.62.1 The number of switchgear schemes required to cover each circuit such to ensure reliable operation of protection schemes.
+The cost of replacing one circuit breaker (275-400kV) ranges from £1.1M-£4.0M6.